 - Add some milk or cream.
 You don’t need a lot, but a splash or two adds great flavor and creaminess.

-Some people say that you can place the mashed sweet potatoes in a ziplock bag and submerge in a pot of boiling water, but I do not recommend this.
+In the microwave in a glass container that is covered (not sealed) with a lid.
+Heat at 30-second intervals, stirring after each.
+I have read recommendations that you can place the mashed sweet potatoes in a ziplock bag and submerge them in a pot of boiling water to reheat.
+I do not recommend this.
 It is never a good idea to reheat food in plastic.

 Healthy Mashed Sweet Potatoes